datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-2.1/emissary-2.1.md

 import Alert from '@material-ui/lab/Alert';

-# Upgrade $productName$ 2.0.5 to $productName$ $version$ (Helm)
+# Upgrade $productName$ 2.1.0 or 2.1.1 to $productName$ $version$ (YAML)

 <Alert severity="info">
-  This guide covers migrating from $productName$ 2.0.5 to $productName$ $version$.
+  This guide covers migrating from $productName$ 2.1.0 or 2.1.1 to $productName$ $version$.
 If this is not your <b>exact</b> situation, see the <a href="../../../../migration-matrix">migration matrix</a>.
 </Alert>

 <Alert severity="warning">
-  This guide is written for upgrading an installation originally made using Helm.
+  This guide is written for upgrading an installation made without using Helm.
-  If you did not install with Helm, see the <a href="../../../yaml/emissary-2.0/emissary-2.1">YAML-based upgrade instructions</a>.
+  If you originally installed with Helm, see the <a href="../../../helm/emissary-2.1/emissary-2.1">Helm-based upgrade instructions</a>.
 </Alert>